m8pple/arch2-2014-cw2/README.md

 8. Memory write time in cycles/Block

 All parameters are positive integers, encoded as decimal.
-Parameters 2-5 numbers will be integer powers of 2.
+Parameters 2-5 will be integer powers of 2 (e.g. 1, 2, 4, ...)
 Total memory space size is at most 8MB.

 The cache should operate a LRU replacement policy, and a write-back write policy.